zanlyun/FuseDMI/README.md

 7. Either select other shape and continue drawing.
 8. ....

+## Demo Video

+There is a demo video on youtube: [Balance Scale SVG Construction using FuseDMI](https://youtu.be/ImoOpGfubBw).

 ## Note
 1. FuseDMI is implemented based on previous work FuseDM in `Fusing Direct Manipulations into Functional Programs` presented in POPL 2024, URL: https://dl.acm.org/doi/10.1145/3632883